Reports of concern

 A formal complaint will begin a full investigation and could lead to disciplinary actions:

-- If you have experienced a policy violation, you may file a formal complaint against an employee or student.
+If you have experienced a possible Title IX or sexual misconduct violation, you may file a formal complaint against an employee or student to seek an investigation and possible sanction(s) or disciplinary process.

-- For more information, speak to a Title IX Coordinator or review the Sexual Misconduct Policy.
+- For more information, contact the Title IX Coordinator or review the Sexual Misconduct Policy (policy link at the bottom of this page).

 The University will protect the confidentiality of all individuals involved in a report or a complaint by refusing to disclose their identifying information to anyone outside the University to the maximum extent permitted by law.